PowderLinux/PyOTP-Script/README.txt

 To run:

-Open either script with any text editor and add your OTP's secret key the following line: totp = pyotp.TOTP("JBSWY3DPEHPK3PXP")
+Open either script with any text editor and add your OTP's secret key to the following line: totp = pyotp.TOTP("JBSWY3DPEHPK3PXP")
 (Replace "JBSWY3DPEHPK3PXP" with your key)

 Windows-
-Right click and select "Open with" > "Python", or run in CMD.exe: python RUN.py python RUN-LOOP.py
+Right click RUN.py/RUN-LOOP.py and select "Open with" > "Python", or run in CMD.exe: python RUN.py python RUN-LOOP.py